 As we do each year, we want to advise all Portfolio Management clients about our upcoming vacation plans.
-This is a special year for Sandra and me as we celebrate our 20th wedding anniversary and have planned our vacation for two weeks instead of our normal one week.
-We will be out of the office from Friday, August 17 to Monday, September 3, 2018.
-We will be back in the office on Tuesday, September 4.
-During this time, we will have limited access to phone and email, but if you need us please call the office number and leave a message with John or on voicemail.
-We will do our best to respond in a timely manner.
+We will be out of the office from Wednesday, August 21 through Monday, September 2, 2019.
+We will be back in the office on Tuesday, September 3.
+During this time, we will have limited access to phone and email, but if you need us, please call the office number and leave a message with John or on voicemail.
+We will respond in a timely manner.
 You can also call Fidelity with account related questions at 800-544-6666.

 As always, I will watch and research the global economy and make investment choices to the best of my ability for each and every client portfolio.
 If you have questions about your portfolio, my views expressed in this letter, or anything else financial, please do not hesitate to call.

 Barron Financial Group, LLP is a fee-only Registered Investment Advisor regulated by the Connecticut Department of Banking.

 This newsletter is for general information only and should not be considered investment advice.
 Investors should consult with a trained investment professional to discuss their particular situation.